Tools and Resources for Emergency Preparedness and Disaster Planning

 - Strategic National Stockpile: a comprehensive list of training and courses related to strategic stockpiling to prepare for emergencies and natural disasters.

 Global disasters and emergencies happen.
-COVID-19 has shown how far-reaching such issues can become in a short period of time.
 Rather than taking your chances, you should protect yourself and your family.
 Consider taking the necessary steps to remain prepared today, whether that means taking a course or beginning to collect essential survival tools.